erroronline1/caro/readme.md

 * time zones
     * actually convert timezones from local(default) to user selected? wherever current_timestamp has been applied
     * calendar convert user entries by timezone to default server timezone
+* audit
+    * proof file uploads e.g. for audit by documents
+    * send report on checkbox only

 ## Content
 * [Aims](#aims)